 The Special Fund is established as a multi-donor fund, which is open to contributions by all Bank members and others (the "Contributors").
-The purpose of the Special Fund is to support and facilitate the preparation of projects to be financed by the Bank.
+The purpose of the Special Fund is to support and facilitate preparatory activities during the preparation and early implementation of projects to be financed by the Bank.
 The resources from the Contributors are accepted, held, managed, administered, used, committed, expended or otherwise disposed of by the Bank in accordance with the AOA, the Rules and Regulations of the Special Fund and the Contribution Agreements.